What measurement means for the average cost of procedures, tests and services

 If you are facing an illness, a scheduled procedure or simply trying to determine your health care budget, costs can be a major - and confusing - concern.

-The 2015 results include procedure costs at 201 medical groups in Minnesota, as well as neighboring communities in Wisconsin, Iowa, North Dakota and South Dakota.
-T
+The 2017 results include procedure costs at over 200 medical groups in Minnesota, as well as neighboring communities in Wisconsin, Iowa, North Dakota and South Dakota.

 To be included for any given procedure, medical groups had to have at least 50 claims for the procedure, test or service across at least three health plans to ensure accuracy.